 - Anyone 19 years of age or younger who is a resident of Maine and in grades K-12 is eligible.

 - Maximum length for entries is 10 minutes.

 - There are three categories in which you may enter as many works as you would like: Pre-teen ~ grades K-6 Junior ~ grades 7-8 Senior ~ grades 9-12.

-- Maine Film Center shall have the right to make and use duplicate DVDs and digital media of entered movies for publicity and promotion in all formats and distribution outlets including broadcast, cable cast, internet, and future distribution and exhibition formats.
+- Maine Film Center shall have the right to download and share and digital copies of submitted works for publicity and promotion in all formats and distribution outlets including broadcast, cable, internet, and future distribution and exhibition formats.

 Maine Public is interested in airing selected student works on Maine Public Television.
-In order for your film to be considered for public broadcast, all rights to music, archival footage, etc. must be cleared.
+In order for your film to be considered for public broadcast, all rights to music, archival footage, or any copyrighted content must be cleared.